binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Revisit the Countermeasures subsection of the first chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 As I briefly touch on in the [CSP Account Single User Root](#cloud-countermeasures-violations-of-least-privilege-csp-account-single-user-root) subsection, [Canarytokens](https://canarytokens.org/) are an excellent token you can drop anywhere on your infrastructure, and when an attacker opens one of these tokens, an email will be sent to a pre-defined email address with a specific message that you define.
 This provides early warning that someone unfamiliar with your infrastructure is running things that do not normally get run.
 There are quite a few different tokens available and new ones being added every so often.
 These tokens are very quick and also free to generate, and drop where ever you like on your infrastructure.
-[Haroon Meer](https://twitter.com/haroonmeer) discusses these on the Network Security show I hosted for Software Engineering Radio new the end.
+[Haroon Meer](https://twitter.com/haroonmeer) discusses these on the Network Security show I hosted for Software Engineering Radio near the end.

 ### Shared Responsibiltiy Model

 #### CSP Responsibility

 There is not a lot you can do about this, just be aware of what you are buying into before you do so.
 [AWS for example](https://aws.amazon.com/compliance/shared-responsibility-model/) states: "_Customers retain control of what security they choose to implement to protect their own content, platform, applications, systems and networks, **no differently than they would for applications in an on-site** datacenter._"

-#### CSP Customer Responsibility
+#### CSP Customer Responsibility {#cloud-countermeasures-shared-responsibility-model-csp-customer-responsibility}

 If you leverage The Cloud, Make sure the following aspects of security are all at an excellent level: